jessety/env-smart/README.md

 - Variable types
 - Default values

-In both sitautions, logic specific to the configuration (type casting, default checking) ends up seeping into the application logic.
+In both situations, logic specific to the configuration (type casting, default checking) ends up seeping into the application logic.
 If any of these values are re-used in different parts of the app this can even lead to duplication.

 Instead, `env-smart` enables declaring default values and types for all environmental variables in additional configuration files.
 It loads the contents of the `.env` file if present, but defaults and type checking are applied to the process' env if not.